CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 <details>
   <summary>Can participants see console output?</summary>

-Yes, this feature was added in CodeTogether 3.1.
+Yes, this feature was added in CodeTogether Live 3.1.
 Console output on the host is visible to all participants from the appropriate view: the **Console** view in Eclipse, the **Run** view in IntelliJ, or the **Output** view in VS Code or a browser.

 </details>
 <details>
   <summary>Is there a shared terminal?</summary>

 Yes, read-only [terminal support](../user-guides/participating-in-a-session.md/#terminal) is available if the host allows it.
-In addition, the host can give write access to participants with a [Teams](https://codetogether.com/teams) or [On-Premises](https://www.codetogether.com/on-premises/) plan.
+In addition, the host can give write access to participants with a [Teams](https://codetogether.com/teams) or [On-Premises](https://www.codetogether.com/live/on-premises/) plan.

 </details>
 <details>
   <summary>Can guests run unit tests and launches?</summary>

 Yes, support for [running tests and launches](../user-guides/running-tests-and-launches.md) was introduced in version 4.2.
-Access can be restricted with a [Teams](https://codetogether.com/teams) or [On-Premises](https://www.codetogether.com/on-premises/) plan.
+Access can be restricted with a [Teams](https://codetogether.com/teams) or [On-Premises](https://www.codetogether.com/live/on-premises/) plan.

 </details>
 <details>
   <summary>Is it possible for participants to access a web app running on the host?</summary>

-Yes, support for [shared servers](../user-guides/participating-in-a-session.md/#servers) was introduced in version 4.1 for users with a [Teams](https://codetogether.com/teams) or [On-Premises](https://www.codetogether.com/on-premises/) plan.
+Yes, support for [shared servers](../user-guides/participating-in-a-session.md/#servers) was introduced in version 4.1 for users with a [Teams](https://codetogether.com/teams) or [On-Premises](https://www.codetogether.com/live/on-premises/) plan.

 </details>
 <details>
   <summary>I can join a session from a browser, but not from an IDE.
 Why?</summary>

-A [bug](https://github.com/Genuitec/CodeTogether/issues/206) in CodeTogether versions prior to 2022.1 prevented this from working if your project/workspace had a large number of files.
-Ensure you are using the latest version of CodeTogether to both host and join sessions.
+A [bug](https://github.com/Genuitec/CodeTogether/issues/206) in CodeTogether Live versions prior to 2022.1 prevented this from working if your project/workspace had a large number of files.
+Ensure you are using the latest version of CodeTogether Live to both host and join sessions.

 </details>
 <details>